 openSUSE Download & Installation

-The latest release is openSUSE Leap 42.1(https://software.opensuse.org/421/en) for the regular-release and a rolling edition (Tumbleweed) Download Tumbleweed .
-This distro is delightful and impressive for the experienced user, and even for the linux newbie.
-There are options for a 4.7GB DVD (also suitable for USB) which contains a large collection of software for desktop or server use or a 85MB Network version that downloads the installation system from online repositories for the regular release version and eiither of these can be used for fresh installation or upgrading existing systems.
+The latest release is openSUSE Leap 42.1(https://software.opensuse.org/421/en) for the regular-release and a rolling edition (Tumbleweed) This distro is delightful and impressive for the experienced user, and even for the linux newbie.
+There are options for a 4.7GB DVD (also suitable for USB) which contains a large collection of software for desktop or server use or an 85MB Network version that downloads the installation system from online repositories for the regular release version and eiither of these can be used for fresh installation or upgrading existing systems.
+Tumbleweed.

 You can check this link (https://en.opensuse.org/Portal:Installation) for the installation instruction for the various the DVD or USB stick.
 You can make a bootable USB easily with the very popular Image Writer on linux or Windows.
 Rufus on Windows also works flawlessly.
 Unfortunately, there is no Live CD so you’re going to have to install on disk or use a Virtual Machine.
 Either way, the installation process is painless. openSUSE is compatible supports.

 During Installation you can choose your preferred desktop environment, whether GNOME or KDE, and XFCE, LXDE Minimal X Window, or Text Mode which are hidden under the other option.